Wacom-Developer/sdk-for-signature-sigcaptx-windows/README.md

 In the *Wacom Ink SDK for signature* the SigCaptX Library is an extension of the Signature Library.
 The SigCaptX Library allows a signature enabled web application to be used in a range of browsers thereby giving cross-browser support.
 Previously a signature enabled web application could only be used in Internet Explorer using ActiveX technology.
+The SigCaptX Library serves as its replacement.
-The product has been tested with Internet Explorer, MS Edge, Chrome and Firefox.
+The product has been tested to work with MS Edge, Chrome and Firefox and supports both HTTP and HTTPS webpages.

 A prerequisite is the installation of the Wacom Signature Library, see: *Wacom Ink SDK for signature - Windows* SigCaptX is supplied as a 32-bit application and requires the 32-bit version of the Signature Library, regardless of your Windows version.